MathewNWSH/rio-stac/docs/docs/intro.md

   --with-proj / --without-proj      Add the 'projection' extension and properties (default to True).
   --with-raster / --without-raster  Add the 'raster' extension and properties (default to True).
   --with-eo / --without-eo          Add the 'eo' extension and properties (default to True).
+  --with-private-data / --without-private-data
+                                    Add the '_private' entry to output item.
   --max-raster-size INTEGER         Limit array size from which to get the raster statistics (default to 1024).
   --densify-geom INTEGER            Densifies the number of points on each edges of the polygon geometry to account for non-linear transformation.
   --geom-precision INTEGER          Round geometry coordinates to this number of decimal.
 By default, coordinates will not be rounded